freyssin/elmis/README.md

 #### Remote actions

-Currently there is only one remote action defined, it allows to explicitly get data from the corresponding sensor.
-In future we can whish methods allowing to dynamically configure the component, for example to toggle it in observation mode, or to fix the observation period.
+Currently there are two remote actions defined, one to set the observation period of sensor, the other to explicitly get the data from the corresponding sensor.
+At starting the component is configured in observation mode with a period of  10.000 milliseconds.

+* **set_period**: this method allows to set the observation period and takes as parameter an integer representing the observation period in milliseconds.
+If the resulting period is less than or equal to 0 the observation is disabled. than 0 the component is in observation mode.
 * **get_data**: trigger the publication of the sensor's temperature and humidity datas on the corresponding topics *${data}/${device}/dht22/temperature* and *${data}/${device}/dht22/humidity*.